radiantlogic-v8/documentation-new/documentation/configuration/data-sources/schemas.md

 The SCIMv2 data source must be created before completing the schema extraction steps below.
 See [Data Sources](../configuration/data-sources/data-sources) for details about creating data sources.

-1. In the Control Panel > SETUP > Data Catalog > Data Sources > Selected Data Source > SCHEMA Tab.
+1. In the Control Panel > Setup > Data Catalog > Data Sources > Selected Data Source > SCHEMA Tab.

 1. In the upper-right corner, click **...** > Extract New Schema.